-Avoid occlusion by obstruction, with daymark
+Avoiding occlusion by obstruction, with daymark

 At the far end of the channel (C+M+R) the entire daymark area of the rear light must appear above the obstruction.
 In this case the full height of the daymark is added to the minimum rear light height.